sakosy/arch_katas_2021/README.md

 ## Business Case and Goals

+The overall goal of FFamily is to connect, gather, analyze, and communicate

-The Company primary goals are:
+Primary goals are:
 - develop relationships between engaged customers and nurture those relationships
 - convert transactional customers to engaged customers
 - generate analytical data from medical information to demonstrate the benefits of FFoods

-Thus, the overall goal of FFamily is to connect, gather, analyze, and communicate.

 Users: Hundreds, separated by distinct geographic zones.
 Additionally, different clusters of customers frequently consolidate around similar dietary requirements.